Center for Justice Reform

 Overview

 The Center for Justice Reform at Vermont Law and Graduate School is a statewide, regional, national, and international educational and training location for justice reform efforts including restorative justice.
-The center trains law and graduate students, community members, criminal justice professionals, educators, social service providers, and policymakers in the value of restorative and innovative criminal justice programs.
+The center trains law and graduate students, community members, criminal justice professionals, educators, social service providers, and policymakers.
+Our center offers courses that focus both on justice reform, working to improve the criminal justice system, as well as restorative justice, working to offer students new approaches to solving problems and meaningfully addressing harm.

 The Center for Justice Reform Mission

-Justice requires a new way to think about and respond to harm, conflict, and crime.
-Wrongdoings are not just transgressions against government or institutions; harm involves a breach of relationships.
+Achieving justice requires new ways to think about and respond to harm, conflict, and crime.
+Wrongdoings are not just transgressions against government or institutions; harm involves a breach of relationships among individuals.
 Responding to harm requires more than punishment—more than retribution—the response requires an opportunity for acceptance of responsibility, amends to the aggrieved parties, and the creation of an environment that promotes healing.

-By bringing together students committed to developing new ways of thinking about harm with national and international restorative justice leaders, Vermont Law and Graduate School will educate the next generation of justice reformers; leaders who understand the workings of the existing legal system but who are also educated and equipped to infuse systems and communities with principles of inclusion, tolerance, equity, compassion, and positive change.
+By bringing together students committed to developing new ways of thinking about harm with national and international restorative justice leaders, Vermont Law and Graduate School will educate the next generation of leaders, leaders who understand principles and practices of restorative justice who are equipped to infuse systems and communities with principles of problem-solving, dialogue across differences, compassion, and positive change.

 People